rstoetter/db2phpsite/README.md

-Welcome to README for db2phpsite - it is written in English and in German / deutsch
+Welcome to the README for db2phpsite - it is written in English and in German Herzlich willkommen zum README von db2phpsite - das Programm ist weiter unten in deutscher Sprache beschrieben

 # [English summary](#summary-english)
 # [Deutsche Zusammenfassung](#summary-german)